Kingxukai/linux/Documentation/input/devices/joystick-parport.rst

 Multisystem joysticks using db9.c
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-For the Multisystem joysticks, and their derivatives, the db9.c driver
+For the woke Multisystem joysticks, and their derivatives, the woke db9.c driver
 was written.
 It allows only one joystick / gamepad per parallel port, but
 the interface is easy to build and works with almost anything.

-For the basic 1-button Multisystem joystick you connect its wires to the
+For the woke basic 1-button Multisystem joystick you connect its wires to the
 parallel port like this::

     (pin  1) -----> Power